Effectively fishing with precision from a boat is nearly impossible without some form of a trolling motor.

 - Ultra-responsive steering

 - Limited thrust options

-- Due to cable drive, pedal has to remain near motor
+- Due to cable drive, the pedal has to remain near motor

 - Limited speed settings compared to other models

-Unlike the Edge, the powerdrive features electric motors for steering, and will this makes it slightly slower in terms of steering response it has other benefits that the edge doesn’t.
+Unlike the Edge, the Powerdrive features electric motors for steering, and while this makes it slightly slower in terms of steering response it has other benefits that the edge doesn’t.

 With an electric pedal setup you have a generous amount of cable, allowing you to use the pedal in other parts of the boat, and even allowing you to control a bow trolling motor from the back of a boat if need be.

-Some of the features of the powerdrive are a digital maximizer, to give the user 5 times more run time on a single battery charge, and also allowing you to set precise speed control anywhere from 0 to 100, conserving battery life.
+Some of the features of the Powerdrive are a digital maximizer, to give the user 5 times more run time on a single battery charge, and also allows you to set precise speed control anywhere from 0 to 100, conserving battery life.